simonscmap/CMAP_docs/_build/html/_sources/faq_and_contributing/datasubmission.rst.txt

   	- type: string
   	- length: <100 chars

-10. **dataset_doi**: digital object identifier (doi) associated with the dataset.
+10. **dataset_history**: notes regarding the evolution of the dataset with respect to the previous versions, if applicable.
   	- type: string
-    - length: no limit

-11. **dataset_history**: notes regarding the evolution of the dataset with respect to the previous versions, if applicable.
-  	- type: string
   	- length: <100 chars

-12. **dataset_description**: A description of your dataset detailing collection and processing methodology.
+11. **dataset_description**: A description of your dataset detailing collection and processing methodology.
   	- type: string
   	- length: no limit

-13. **dataset_references**: links/citations associated with the dataset documentations/publications (enter each ref. in a separate row)
+12. **dataset_references**: links/citations associated with the dataset documentations/publications (enter each ref. in a separate row)
     - type: string
     - length: <500 chars per item

-14. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology>)
+13. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology>)
   	- type: string
   	- length: <10 chars